vipulnaik/diet-exercise-health/best-practices/best-practices-around-saliva-collection-for-genetic-testing.md

   liquid part to the line.
 Though if the first collection works, there shouldn't be much by way of bubbles.

+UPDATE 2024-11-01: When I checked the sample in preparation for closing up for submission, the bubbles had disappeared and it was all clear liquid saliva.
+This reinforces the point to not worry about bubbles.

 ### Removable funnel cap placement

 I made the mistake of placing the removable funnel cap, after removing